suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ~~~

 # B. Examples {#examples}
-{: numbered='no'}

 The following examples demonstrate a small subset of the functionality of the manifest.
-However, despite this, even a simple manifest processor can execute most of these manifests.
+Even a simple manifest processor can execute most of these manifests.

 The examples are signed using the following ECDSA secp256r1 key: